anttispitkanen/homepage-content/community.md

 <a href="https://tribetampere.com/" target="_blank">Tribe Tampere</a> is an open community consisting of people dedicated to serve the Tampere startup and entrepreneurial ecosystem.
 Tribe operates as a platform.
 It means creating value for organizations and individuals by making it easier for them to connect with each other in a meaningful way.
 One way of saying it is it empowers those who try to help others achieve their dreams.

-As the representative of Y-kampus I am a board member and currently the Vice Chairperson in Tribe Tampere.
+As the representative of Y-kampus I am a board member and currently the Vice President in Tribe Tampere.
 I'm also involved in several projects and generally developing the ecosystem.

 ### Startup Weekend Tampere

-We are bringing <a href="https://startupweekend.org/" target="_blank">Startup Weekend</a> to Tampere for the first time in March 2018.
-My role in the organizer team is in marketing and and reaching out to developers, as well as hands-on event organizing.
+We brought <a href="https://startupweekend.org/" target="_blank">Startup Weekend</a> to Tampere for the first time in March 2018 with an international volunteer team.
+My role in the organizer team was in marketing, handling social media accounts, doing F2F promotion and handling ticket saled and registrations.
+During the event I took care of attendee communications, pitching feedback to the teams, running the tech, running the social media accounts, and whatever was needed at any given time.

+I could not be more satisfied with how the event turned out and the feedback given by attendees, coaches, judges and sponsors.
+The team was by far the greatest team I've ever been involved in, much kudos and praise to <a href="https://www.linkedin.com/in/elisalukin/" target="_blank">Elisa</a>, <a href="https://www.linkedin.com/in/darynabarsukova/" target="_blank">Daryna</a>, <a href="https://www.linkedin.com/in/ainosiiroinen/" target="_blank">Aino</a>, <a href="https://www.linkedin.com/in/alexandraengstromsantos/" target="_blank">Alexandra</a> and <a href="https://www.linkedin.com/in/anna-pilch/" target="_blank">Anna</a>.
+Check them out if you are ever in the need of great people!

-See more on our official <a href="http://communities.techstars.com/finland/tampere-finland/startup-weekend/12218" target="_blank">website</a> and on social media: <a href="https://www.facebook.com/startupweekendtampere/" target="_blank">Facebook</a> and <a href="https://twitter.com/swtampere" target="_blank">Twitter</a>.
+See more on our official <a href="http://communities.techstars.com/finland/tampere-finland/startup-weekend/12218" target="_blank">website</a> and on social media: <a href="https://www.facebook.com/startupweekendtampere/" target="_blank">Facebook</a>, <a href="https://twitter.com/swtampere" target="_blank">Twitter</a> and <a href="https://instagram.com/swtampere" target="_blank">Instagram</a>.

 ### Y-kampus